odinb/bash-plexamp-installer/README.md

 ======

 Q:
-Performed an update, but I am still seeing "undefined" in my DNS!
+Performed an update of PlexAmp, but I am still seeing "undefined" in my DNS!

 A:
 This Plexamp "Undefined" bug is VERY persistent!
 So why is it happening?